 The reasons for last night’s failure were many and varied.
 To wit: Anne Hathaway and James Franco were a terrible match.
 [Daily Herald]

-Still, people seem find to wit useful, so it’s not likely to go away any time soon.
+Still, people seem find to wit useful, so there’s no reason to think its spread will slow.